Why did the Academy change its current policy?

 - Reduced risk of government scrutiny of programs supported by industry.

-The negative impact is that the organizations conducting the programs may incur additional expense and administrative record keeping if accreditation or joint sponsorship is sought.
+The negative effect is that the organizations conducting the programs may incur additional expense and administrative record-keeping if accreditation or joint sponsorship is sought.

 Why doesn't the AAD joint sponsor CME activities with non-accredited providers?

 The Academy evaluated the resources and fee structure it would require to joint sponsor CME activities with non-accredited providers.
 The outcome of this evaluation showed that direct expenses outpaced income necessary to support such a program.
 The Academy also recognized that this need is being filled by the many organizations (such as universities and medical education companies) that currently have joint sponsorship programs.